Shripad13/Terraform/Terraform-Project/README.md

 # Attribute VS Arguments
-Arguments -
+Arguments - These are the inputs that helps in creating the infra with the properties of your choice.
-1. Properties needed to provision resource (like instance_type, disk_size
+1. Properties needed to provision resource (like instance_type, disk_size, ami, security_groups)

-)
-Attribute -
+Attribute - These are the properties of the Infra that comes up post the creation of infra
-2. Properties that comes up after the provsioning of resources (like private_ip, instance_id, arn)
+2. Properties that comes up after the provisioning of resources (like private_ip, instance_id, arn, voulme_id)

 if more than one values then enclose in [] this bracket.